 After surgery, I spent some time in the ICU, a place I had never been before.
 It reminds me of a refrigerator, in a way.
-It was chilly, and there were a lot of metal surfaces...
+It was chilly, and there were a lot of stainless steel surfaces...
 My memories are a bit jumbled, so I'm not sure if these events happened in the order I've recorded them here.

 My first memory upon waking up after surgery is of a male nurse talking about "the pain".
 "She doesn't have that excruciating shoulder pain they always have.
 That's a real blessing."
 I wondered how he knew about my level of pain.
 Maybe I had heard him wrong?
 Did he say, "scar"...I was confused.
 He could have said, "She doesn't have that huge scar that people sometimes do..."
 My left shoulder hurt, and it hurt a lot to breathe due to the chest tube that was (and still is) wedged into my side.
 Someone took a chest x-ray while I sat up in the bed.
 I only remember that it was a herculean effort to sit upright to facilitate the process.

 Breathing hurt.
 The thoracic surgeon stopped at my bedside and said

 that the surgery had gone well.
 He had removed the entire lower left lobe of

 my lung.
 The lung was taken directly to the Lab Guru.

 Pathology would have to wait, because "those immunotherapy guys", as he called my doctors, were